Baimanight/Stretching-optimization/README.md

 ***

-This document is on the optimization of the stretching code in [MSNoise1.6][MSNoise], particularly focusing on improving the ST (Stretching) algorithm by incorporating clock error correction.
+This document is on the optimization of the stretching code in [MSNoise1.6] (http://www.msnoise.org "A Python Package for Monitoring Seismic Velocity Changes using Ambient Seismic Noise"), particularly focusing on improving the ST (Stretching) algorithm by incorporating clock error correction.
 This is just a simple attempt, and the code remains rudimentary, with ideas yet to be fully validated.
 Fortunately, the code may not report error, if the paths are correctly configured.

 ##### Usage